pakej/trioutil-go/README.md

 # Description #

-TrioUtil is a golang package for use with Trio Mobile SMS Provider.
-It's usage is based on Trio Mobile's API.
+TrioUtil is a golang package for use with Trio-Mobile SMS Provider.
+It's usage is based on Trio-Mobile's API.

 # Installation #